rLegziel/rLegziel.github.io/CV.markdown

 **BSc (Honours) Data Science and Artificial Intelligence**   \
  *Maastricht University* | *Sept 2018 - June 2021* \
 • Graduate of KE@Work Honours program \
-• Concluded the degree with the thesis: 'Leveraging Representation Learning for User-session Categorization in Habtic' which was awarded a score of 8.5.